jcachayG93/Jcg.Domain/examples/petCatalog/PetCatalog.Domain/README.md

 }
 ```

-> If you apply a domain event for which a handler does not exists, an exception will be thrown.
+> If you apply a domain event for which a handler does not exist, an exception will be thrown.

 ### Find the domain events and build the handler pipeline

-See this method inside the aggregate
+See this method inside the aggregate.

 ***PetCatalog.cs***
 ```